loomchild/theo-rails/README.md

 #### Path

-To render a partial from another folder, use the '%path' special attribute, e.g.:
+To render a partial from another folder, use the `%path` special attribute, e.g.:
 ```html
 <_widget %path="widgets" />
 ```